frafainello/Semester_proj_AppleWatch_2023/README.md

 # Applying self-attention to detect hand face interactions with Apple Watch
+This repo contains key code used for the project.
+Data is missing since I don't own the rights to it.

 ## Train_attention.ipynb
 Main notebook to train all models and generate all results.